 - What if you saw a man taking photos of kids at an amusement park, and he didn’t appear connected to any of them?

 What would you do?
 What is the right thing to do in these situations?

 If the answer to any of these was “I don’t know,” then you need the knowledge you’ll get from attending a workshop.

 And even if you do know, that’s great!
 But we’re just scratching the surface here.
 You can learn even more at a workshop.

 Don’t delay – sign up for a workshop today, and help protect your kids tomorrow!*

-*NOTE: Child sexual assault is so common, that you could do everything right as a parent — establish boundaries and body-safety rules, invite every caregiver onto your Prevention Team™, never keep secrets with your children — and your child could still become a victim of child sexual assault.
+*NOTE: Child sexual abuse is so common, that you could do everything right as a parent — establish boundaries and body-safety rules, invite every caregiver onto your Prevention Team™, never keep secrets with your children — and your child could still become a victim of child sexual abuse.